Explore 360

 (BL)

-A delicious breakfast starts us off on another incredible experience.
-The Mont Rebei gorge has been heralded as one of the most outstanding landscapes in Europe and its potential for adventure recognised by a host of travel magazines including National Geographic.
-Today we experience this area in the best possible way by launching kayaks onto its warm azure blue waters and paddling right into the heart of this incredible gorge.
-Dwarfing our tiny vessels are the immense yellow and red limestone walls of the gorge where, looking up, we can see a tiny path carved incredulously into its vast vertical side.
-This path was created by local farmers and traders over a hundred years ago to bring their mule teams laden with produce to the remote mountain villages above the gorge and to link the Spanish provinces of Catalunya and Aragon.
+Following a hearty European breakfast, we head off on another incredible experience.
+The Mont Rebei gorge has been heralded as one of the most outstanding landscapes in Europe and its potential for adventure is recognised by a host of travel magazines including National Geographic.
+Setting off on foot, we begin exploring the impressive gorge.
+The path that we follow has been carved into the side of the vertical cliff and was created by local farmers and traders over a hundred years ago.
+Linking the Spanish provinces of Catalunya and Aragon, it was primarily used for smugglers and those bringing their mule teams laden with produce to the remote mountain villages above the gorge.

-After we paddle to the end of the gorge, we’ll find a shady spot to have a picnic lunch and have a chance to take a refreshing swim before stepping into the hoofprints of the mule teams and traverse their spectacular trail back to the entrance of the gorge.
-We quickly appreciate why this journey is rated as one of the most spectacular treks in the world as we climb wooden staircases bolted into the rock and traverse the narrow winding trail carved into the vertical walls high above the sparkling waters of the gorge.
+After a shady picnic lunch, we traverse the spectacular trail back to the entrance of the gorge.
+We quickly appreciate why this journey is rated as one of the most spectacular treks in the world as we climb wooden staircases bolted into the rock and traverse the narrow winding trail carved into the vertical walls high above the gorge bottom, strewn with desiccation cracks.

 A more magical day out would be hard to imagine and, glowing from our experience, we transfer back on spectacular mountain roads back across the French border to Luchon to check in to our centrally located hotel and head out for what’s sure to be a lively group meal.